File Lifecycle Management in OneDrive

 M365 AND THE RECORDS MANAGEMENT LIFECYCLE

-The records management lifecycle is a framework that describes the distinct phases of a record's existence, from creation to final disposition.
-At SFU there are several different tools that individuals and departments can use to create, use, maintain and retain records.
+The records management lifecycle is framework that describes the distinct phases of a record’s existence, from creation to final disposition.
+At SFU, there are several different tools that individuals and departments can use to create, use, maintain, and retain records.

-Once records reach the maintenance and retention phase of their lifecycle they should be transferred into a shared records repository such as a SharePoint on Premise Site, Shared Drives, ERMS, etc.).
+Once records reach the maintenance and retention phase of their lifecycle, they can be transferred into a shared records repository (such as a Shared Network Drives, ERMS, etc.) or they can continue to be managed in place in Teams.
 More guidance about records repositories is in development.
 Please visit the Records Management Links and Resources page for more information.

 Managing Records in OneDrive